DianneJ/diannejohnson.github.io/README.md

    - This interactive Tableau dashboard visualizes sales by region and product category, allowing users to filter by location and category to analyze trends, compare performance, and gain actionable insights.

 -  [Simple Dashboard using Google Sheets](https://docs.google.com/spreadsheets/d/1orkrgIfT34Ma-shNEmxp3umP8dYySpOB-_wnfCG2M0c/edit?usp=sharing)
    - Interactive Dashboard for FLW Online Sales for FY2020.
 This Dashboard, developed in Google Sheets, explores "Flower" sales for FY 2020.
-   - This Dashboard features
-   - 1. Sliders for filtering results by Month, Customer Type, Order Type, Category and State.
+This Dashboard includes Sliders for interactively filtering results by Month, Customer Type, Order Type, Category and State.
-     2. Score cards for a snapshot view of Total Sales, # of Transactions processed and Quantity Sold
-     3. Barchart (Monthly Sales, Line Chart (Daily Sales), Map and Table (Sales by location), Donut Charts (Sales by Segment), Tables - Sales by Product and Sales by Customer

 ## Contact Me
 - [LinkedIn](https://www.linkedin.com/in/diannejohnsondataanalyst/)